nerves-training/nerves_team_game/README.md

 }
 ```

-#### game:prepare
+#### game:starting

-After the `game:prepare` duration is exceeded, the server will send the message
-`game:starting`.
-This is useful for updating the player's display to inform them
-that all work is done and the game is about to start.
+Direction: server -> client

+This message indicates that the game will start soon.

 ```json
 {